williamouyang/okta.github.io/docs/getting_started/oan_guidance.md

 **Q: Where can I get a free Okta account to play around with?**

-A: Sign up for an Okta Developer Edition account.
+A: Sign up for an [Okta Developer Edition](https://www.okta.com/developer/signup/) account.

 **Q: Are there any cost associated with joining the Okta Application Network (OAN)?**

 A: No, integrating your application with the Okta Application Network is completely FREE.
-Also, Okta’s paid SSO and Enterprise customers, can utilize all application integrations in the OAN free of charge.
+Also, Okta’s paid SSO and Enterprise customers can utilize all application integrations in the OAN free of charge.

-**Q: By following the guidance here, am I building an integration that will only work with Okta?
+**Q: By following the guidance here, am I building an integration that only works with Okta?
 What about other identity vendors?**

 A: Absolutely not.
 Our goal is to help you identity-enable your application using industry standards.
-The guidance offered here for SAML and SCIM will allow you to integrate with customers using other identity solutions.
+The guidance offered here for SAML and SCIM allows you to integrate with customers using other identity solutions.

 **Q: My customer is asking for AD (Active Directory) integration.
-Is that SSO or provisioning or both?**
+Is that SSO, provisioning, or both?**

 A: AD (and LDAP) plays a role in both SSO and provisioning.
 For SSO, customers often want end users to be able to log into SAAS applications with their corporate password.
-When you integrate with Okta through SAML, authentication is done by Okta and we support delegated authentication against AD.
+When you integrate with Okta through SAML, authentication is done by Okta, and Okta supports delegated authentication against AD.
 For provisioning, Okta acts as a universal directory containing all the information about the AD user.
 During provisioning, Okta can push information such as user profile, manager, security group membership to your application if needed.
-Effective, Okta acts as a cloud representation of your customer’s AD, making integration much simpler for your application.
+Effective, Okta acts as a cloud representation of your customers' AD that makes integration much simpler for your application.

 **Q: What is Secure Web Authentication (SWA)?**

 A: SWA was developed by Okta to provide single sign-on for apps that do not support federated sign-on methods.
-Users can still login directly through the application.
-User Experience: Users can then enter their credentials for these apps on their Okta homepage.
-These credentials are stored such that users can access their apps via single sign-on.
-When users first sign-in to a SWA app from their homepage, they will see a pop-up message asking if they were able to sign-in successfully.
+Users can still sign in directly through the application and then enter their credentials for these apps on their Okta homepage.
+These credentials are stored such that users can access their apps with a single sign-on.
+When users first sign-in to a SWA app from their homepage, they see a pop-up message asking if they were able to sign-in successfully.

-**Q: I have submitted my app using the app wizard, now what is the process?**
+**Q: What is the process after I have submitted my app using the app wizard?**

 A: Okta App Integration team reviews all submitted apps.
-The team will reach out during the testing / documentation process for additional information.
-When complete, the application will then be promoted to the public Okta Application Network and you will be notified.
-Typical review time is 2 weeks.
+The team will reach out during the testing and documentation process for additional information.
+When completed, the application is then be promoted to the public Okta Application Network, and you are notified.
+Typical review time is two weeks.
 Have you submitted an app but have not heard from Okta?
 Email <oan@okta.com>.

-**Q: What is the difference between Community Created and Okta Verified in the Okta Application Network (OAN)?**
+**Q: What is the difference between Community Created and Okta Verified in the Okta Application Network?**

 A: There are two different levels of app integrations in the OAN – Okta Verified and Community Created.
-Okta Verified apps will have custom conf iguration documentation and will be tested by Okta initially and on an ongoing basis.
-All other apps will be labeled as Community Created and have not yet been tested and verified by Okta.
+Okta Verified apps have custom configuration documentation and are tested by Okta initially and on an ongoing basis.
+All other apps are labeled as Community Created and have not been tested and verified by Okta.

 ![OAN Cert vs Community](/assets/img/oan_guidance_cert_vs_community.png "OAN Cert vs Community")